barryclark/jekyll-now/_posts/2018-12-20-Searching-PowerShell-Abstract-Syntax-Tree.md

 # AST Methods and Properties

-If you run check the `Get-Member` output from this AST object, you'll see the following list of properties and methods.
+If you check the `Get-Member` output from this AST object, you'll see the following list of properties and methods.
 I've reformatted it as a proper table to make it easier to read here, with members I think are particularly useful marked in bold.